eslint/eslint/docs/user-guide/command-line-interface.md

 #### `--parser`

-This option allows you to specify a parser to be used by eslint.
+This option allows you to specify a parser to be used by ESLint.
 By default, `espree` will be used.

 #### `--parser-options`

-This option allows you to specify parser options to be used by eslint.
+This option allows you to specify parser options to be used by ESLint.
 Note that the available parser options are determined by the parser being used.

 Examples: